TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

-   replaced (by importing the :mod:`builtins` module and assigning to ``builtins.__import__``) in order to change semantics of the :keyword:`!import` statement, but doing so is **strongly** discouraged as it is usually simpler to use import hooks (see :pep:`302`) to attain the same goals and does not cause issues with code which assumes the default import implementation is in use.
+   replaced (by importing the :mod:`builtins` module and assigning to ``builtins.__import__``) in order to change semantics of the :keyword:`!import` statement, but doing so is **strongly** discouraged as it is usually simpler to use agiza hooks (see :pep:`302`) to attain the same goals and does not cause issues with code which assumes the default import implementation is in use.
 Direct use of :func:`__import__` is also discouraged in favor of :func:`importlib.import_module`.

    The function imports the module *name*, potentially using the given *globals* and *locals* to determine how to interpret the name in a package context.
-   The *fromlist* gives the names of objects or submodules that should be imported from the module given by *name*.
+   The *kutokalist* gives the names of objects or submodules that should be imported kutoka the module given by *name*.
 The standard implementation does not use its *locals* argument at all, and uses its *globals* only to determine the package context of the :keyword:`import` statement.